Applicant Information Address (street, city, and zip) * Phone * Program Year * 1st 2nd 3rd 4th Other

 Please indicate any times you anticipate being out of the area and/or unable to participate in Fellowship activities for reasons other than those listed above.

-Please describe the specific population you wish to impact with your proposed community service project, including demographic information and the community need(s) your project would address. (suggested word count: 150)
+Please describe the specific population you wish to impact with your proposed community service project, including demographic information, the health disparity(ies) you will address and, details regarding your community needs assessment. (suggested word count: 150)

 Project Time Frame *

-Once Fellows are selected, 50 of the 200 hours are for project planning (25 for each partner).
-The remaining 150 hours is required to be spent in direct, face-to-face community service (75 for each partner).
+Fifty of the 200 hours are for project planning and can begin immediately upon selection.
+The remaining 150 hours is required to be spent in direct, face-to-face community service.
 Virtual or remote contact is also considered direct service.

 Describe the avenues you will explore to sustain the project beyond your time as a Fellow. (suggested word count: 200)